OpenUrbis/urbis/README.md

 ## Installation

-To get started with urbis-map, install the dependencies using your preferred package manager:
+To get started with Urbis Map, install the dependencies using your preferred package manager:

 ```bash
 npm install